Democrats in disarray as Pelosi fails to say she has votes for social spending spree: ‘I’ll let you know'

 "We have been all along... we've been sending things to CBO.
 This is not new to them," Pelosi said.
 "The CBO also has been… They have most of the information now they have new information, but they have to correlate it."

 She added that CBO scores on legislation take slightly longer than scores from the Joint Committee on Taxation, which she also cited during her press conference.
-But the speaker did not have an answer about whether she may have the support of moderates like Rep. Stephanie Murphy, D-Fla., and Jim Cosa, D-Calif., who demanded the CBO score earlier this week.
+But the speaker did not have an answer about whether she may have the support of moderates who demanded the CBO score earlier this week.

 SEN. JOE MANCHIN SPEAKS TO FOX NEWS ON IMPACT OF TUESDAY'S ELECTIONS ON BIDEN AGENDA